vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 12. 23° 12' 14".3994 13.
 50".2671

-Arya Siddhanta, and modern method for planets with hand written tables.
+Arya Siddhānta, and modern method for planets with hand written tables.

 (29)